HL7/fhir-mCODE-ig/input/pagecontent/profiles.md

-The following profiles and have been defined for this implementation guide:
+The following profiles have been defined for this implementation guide:

 * [BodyStructureIdentifier]
 * [CancerDiseaseStatus]